 - Spray foam fits into hard to reach places and can be applied directly onto existing roof coverings, which could eliminate the need for costly and time consuming tear-off and replacement.

 - Spray foam roofs and insulation can help you meet or exceed the stringent building and energy codes adopted by states and localities that encourage or mandate increased energy efficiency.

-- Builders participating in programs such as Energy Star, LEED, and NAHB Green Building Certification, potentially eliminating the need for a local code official inspection of energy elements.
+- Spray foam can help builders meet the energy efficiency requirements if involved programs such as Energy Star, LEED, and NAHB Green Building Certification, potentially eliminating the need for a local code official inspection of energy elements and reduced fees.